 Physical Exam: The doctor will take a detailed health history and check all systems in the body to rule out other problems that could be causing agitation or aggression.
 Testing how well the patient can do certain tasks may also help the doctor understand what is causing the behaviors.

 Diagnostic Process: Blood tests, and sometimes tests of the spinal fluid, will be done to look for infections or chemical changes in the body that might be causing agitation or aggression.
 Brain imaging may also be ordered.
-Rating scales are also used to show how severe the problems are.
+Rating scales are often used to describe the severity.
+Neuropsychology testing, or psychology counseling, may also be indicated.

-Other Resources for Patients and Families: Education helps families understand what is happening and how to deal with, and possibly reduce, these behaviors.
+Other Resources for Patients and Families: Education helps families understand what is happening, and how to appropriately respond, and possibly reduce, these behaviors.
+Furthermore, some nurses, therapists, and social workers have taken the American Congress of Rehabilitation Medicine training and are considered certified brain injury specialists.